 - They make lovable pets and are also known as excellent guard dogs with immense loyalty.

-- This breed’s unique coat style makes people believe that it is a descendant of a fox.
+- This breed’s unique coat style makes people believe it is a fox descendant.
 Read more about this breed here…

 - The Chippiparai is a sight-hound dog breed found in south India.